EI Communities in Arizona

 Snowflake

-The town of Snowflake was founded by the two Mormons, Mr. Snow and Mr. Flake, and the town is still dominated by this faith today.
+The town of Snowflake was founded by two Mormons, Mr. Snow and Mr. Flake, and the town is still dominated by this faith today.
 The town is one of the neatest towns in Arizona, looking like a piece of New England with brick houses and flower gardens.

 Contact: